 According to Quentin Tarantino and Uma Thurman in the DVD documentary the idea for doing "Kill Bill" began during the filming of Pulp Fiction (1994).
 The two began talking about the kinds of movies that they would like to do and Quentin said he would like to do a 70's style kung-fu flick.
 Uma came up with the film's opening shot of her beaten up and wearing a wedding gown.

-The black and white photography is ultimately an homage to '70s and '80s US television airings of kung fu movies.
+The black and white photography in the Crazy 88 fight scene is ultimately known as a homage to '70s and '80s US television airings of kung fu movies.
 Black and white (as well as black and red), were used to conceal the shedding of blood from television censors.
 Originally, no black and white photographic effects were going to be used (and in the Japanese version none are), but the MPAA demanded measures be taken to tone the scene down.
 Tarantino merely used the old trick for its intended purpose, rather than merely as an homage.

 When 'The Bride' is walking towards the stairs in the House of Blue Leaves to fight the first round of bodyguards you see a shot taken from underneath through the glass floor.
 The soles of her shoes read "Fuck U".

 As Quentin Tarantino was leaving Japan after initial location scouting and securing the studios, he heard the all girl band "The 5,6,7,8's" playing over the store's speakers.
 He was so intrigued by the music that he asked a clerk who the band was.
 When he was told, Tarantino, who didn't have enough time to go to a music shop to get their CD, begged the clerk to sell him their copy.
 Quentin took the disc home, listened to it, and immediately signed the band to play during the "Showdown at the House of Blue Leaves" segment.
 All of the band's songs, including the stand-out "Woo Hoo" are covers of early 60's surfer songs.